williammichaelcaldwell/resume/README.md

 Additional Info: http://vectormarketing.com

-*Vector/Cutco does not work out for 80-90% of those who start.
-It worked out extremely well for me.*
+*Vector/Cutco does not work out for the vast majority of those who try it.
+It was an extremely positive, enduring and enriching experience for me.*

 ---